bavarianrhino/emaily_app/Notes.md

 - Is schema-less
 - Mongoose
    Model class to represent entire collection in MongoDB
    Model instance are js objects that represent one of the records in a collection of MongoDB
+-  Want to put as much search logic in mongo as possible

 Cookie Session Explained
 ======